antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
 The source code is located at repository `vitejs/devtools`, go check it out!
-There are many things going on at the same time so it could be overwhelming, but we will try to improve the contributions guides and docs in the mean time for you to contribute better.
+There are many things going on at the same time so it could be overwhelming, but we will try to improve the contribution guides and docs in the meantime for you to contribute better.

-I am really looking forward to seeing how we could work with the whole ecosystem to explore and build even better toolings.
+I'm really looking forward to seeing how we could work with the whole ecosystem to explore and build even better tooling.

 Thank you!
 -->